brendankarl/Python/README.md

 # Example Python Sctipts
-A collection of example scripts that demonstrate how to perform common tasks in Python.
+A collection of sample scripts that demonstrate how to perform common tasks in Python.